What is ISOP?

 Can my parents attend ISOP?

-ISOP is for students only; however, there will be some concurrent sessions and events for families run by Parent and Family Programs.
+ISOP is for students only; however, there will be some concurrent sessions and events for families run by Family Engagement.
 Student participants will be extremely busy over the course of the program, and parents are encouraged to allow students this time on their own to make connections and become comfortable in their new home.

 Please keep in mind that parents and family members who travel with their students will be responsible for their own accommodations.